Doctoral Training and HDR

 • receive guidance from two thesis advisors, one at the University of Montpellier and the other at a foreign institution.

-The research is conducted in alternating periods at each of the two institutions.
+Research activities are conducted in alternating periods at each of the two institutions.

-You must be enrolled at both institutions, but you will be exempt from tuition fees at one of them (with the requirement to pay tuition fees at the University of Montpellier at least once during the three-year period).
+You must be enrolled at both institutions, but you will be exempt from tuition at one of them (with the requirement to pay tuition at the University of Montpellier at least once during the three-year period).

 Contact